SFDO-Tooling/CumulusCI/docs/github_actions.rst

 * `Create a Connected app <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_connected_app.htm>`_

-Once the connected app has been created, you can configure CumulusCI to use this connected app to login to a persistent or by setting the following environment variables.
+Once the connected app has been created, you can configure CumulusCI to use this connected app to login to a persistent org by setting the following environment variables.

 * ``CUMULUSCI_KEYCHAIN_CLASS``
 * ``CUMULUSCI_ORG_orgName``